ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 "Why would I—"

-"Just give it to me, please."
+"Just give it to me. _Please._" That didn't sound like a please.

 He did.
 He didn't know why he did, but he did.

 She took the cloak, folded the hood beneath it, and then arranged it on one shoulder with her cloak on the other.
 After some fiddling, she'd used both cloaks to surround her body, looking very much like a styled poncho that draped down to her calves.

 He blinked in surprise.
-She almost looked normal, with the only hints of her tights exposed around her wrists and ankles.
+She almost looked normal, with the only hints of her unitard exposed around her wrists and ankles.

 "Now, I'll be back in—"